-After you've gathered evidence and written a working thesis statement about your character, you are ready to write an initial draft of your analysis.
-Start by writing an interesting lead sentence and using it to introduce a beginning paragraph.
+After you've gathered many pieces of evidence and written a working thesis statement about your character, you are ready to create the first draft of your analysis.
+Start by writing a compelling lead sentence and using it to introduce a beginning paragraph.
 Or you can develop the middle paragraphs first and return to write the beginning and ending.
-If you need inspiration along the way, look at the end of this lesson to find an analysis of another character from Jason Reynolds's Track Series.
+If you need inspiration along the way, look at the end of this lesson to find another student's character analysis based on Wilson from The Great Gatsby.

 Writing the Beginning Paragraph

 Start your essay with a lead that gets readers' attention and orients them to the piece of literature you will analyze.
-Then provide background information that leads to your thesis statement.
+After your lead sentence, you will develop a paragraph that ends with your thesis statement.